EVENT OVERVIEW + FREQUENTLY ASKED QUESTIONS

 A: The Big 26 dates are selected each year primarily on the availability of FNB Field, the premier playing surface and facility in our region.
 Unfortunately, there is no "magic date" or set of dates that would render zero conflicts to all interested players.
 We encourage players to talk with their summer coaches and make the best choice for their individual situation.
 Interested players should feel free to contact our office for further discussion.

-Q: Do college coaches and scouts attend the tryouts?
+Q: Can college coaches and scouts attend the tryouts?

 A: Yes.
 The tryout process is open to coaches and scouts and can be an opportunity to be seen by schools even if the player is not selected to the final roster.
 Big 26 will make player contact information, combine results and any video collected available to all recruiting coaches and scouts.